Rabeya Bosri

 Other researchers: Vasisht Duddu, University of Waterloo.
 Anna Lorimer, University of Chicago

-This study investigates how stakeholders perceive and prioritize trade-offs among privacy and fairness risks in machine learning (ML) models for high-stakes decision-making applications.
+This study investigates how end users perceive and prioritize trade-offs among privacy and fairness risks in machine learning (ML) models for high-stakes decision-making applications.
 Understanding these preferences is crucial for designing ML systems that effectively balance competing risks while maintaining stakeholder trust and ethical standards.

 Membership Inference Attack in Federated Learning